Miami Slip & Fall Attorney

 The sooner you speak with a slip and fall lawyer, the faster your legal team can start gathering evidence and protecting your claim.
 Surveillance footage, eyewitness statements, and other evidence could be compromised within just a few hours of the accident.
 Our attorneys in Miami can perform an investigation right away to make sure all available evidence is compiled.

 How Common Are Slip and Falls?

 A significant portion of these injuries can and should be avoided.
-Many times, they are caused by easily cured hazards, such as un-cleaned spills, uneven surfaces, poor lighting, unsecured cords, rugs, and carpets, unmarked changes in elevation, or building code violations.
+Many times, they are caused by easily cured hazards, such as spills, uneven surfaces, poor lighting, unsecured cords or rugs, unmarked changes in elevation, or building code violations.

 In Miami and throughout Florida, property owners have a duty to maintain their premises in a reasonably safe condition and to warn others of hidden dangers.
 This is true for those who maintain and operate stores, residential commercial complexes, restaurants, and other businesses which are open to the public.

 Importance of Seeking Medical Care After a Fall

 We lead busy lives and, as such, seeking immediate medical attention after being involved in an accident may not seem like a priority between work, kids, and other important errands.
 Getting a prompt diagnosis, however, is a crucial step should you wish to file a personal injury claim as it may become an important piece of evidence.

 Delaying visiting a doctor after your accident, even if your injuries do not appear to be too serious, may not only cause health complications but could also put your case at risk of being disputed.
 The insurance company and other opposing parties will be looking for mistakes made by you after the accident, so it may be in your best interests to seek immediate medical care.

 Here are a few reasons to visit a doctor immediately after your accident: